Public voting is now open for the FOOH Awards! Have your say on the final winners.

 Gimbals

 A gimbal is highly beneficial for producing smooth, stable handheld shots by compensating for unwanted camera shakes and vibrations.
-It ensures professional-quality footage, allowing for fluid and dynamic movements without the need for a bulky tripod or steadicam system.
+It ensures high-quality footage.
+This lets you move smoothly and dynamically, no bulky tripod or steadicam needed.

 On-Set Best Practices for FOOH

-While shot framing typically follows the direction established during the storyboarding phase in pre-production, it’s important to ensure that the captured footage remains easily readable when displayed on the relatively smaller screens of mobile phones.
+During the storyboarding phase in pre-production, shot framing typically follows the established direction.
+It is important that the captured footage remains clear and easy to read when displayed on the smaller screens of mobile phones.

-For the FOOH advertising to be effective, the footage should look as if it was captured by an average mobile user encountering something surprising.
+For an FOOH ad to be effective, the video should look as if it were captured by an average mobile user encountering something surprising.

-If actors or objects are involved, their movements and performances must be coordinated to align with the planned CGI elements.
-For example, actors may need to react to or even interact with invisible digital objects, requiring precise timing, direction, and placement.
+If actors or objects are part of the scene, their movements and actions need to sync with the CGI elements.
+For example, actors might need to react to or interact with digital objects that aren’t visible.
+This requires them to have precise timing, direction, and placement.

-Storyboards or previsualization created in advance can help ensure smoother collaboration among all parties, while physical markers or objects can guide both the actors and the camera.
+Storyboards or previsualization made ahead of time can help everyone work better together.
+In addition, physical markers or objects can guide the actors and the camera.

-It’s always helpful to capture a few shots without actors or focus objects, as these can be useful in post-production when clean plates are needed to remove unwanted or distracting elements.
+It’s always helpful to capture a few shots without actors or focus objects.
+These can be useful in post-production when clean plates are needed to remove unwanted or distracting elements.

-Tip: Specialized mobile apps can leverage spatial capture technologies to simplify the process of digitally reconstructing scenes, enabling seamless integration of visual effects and distortion correction.
+Tip: Certain mobile apps can leverage spatial capture technologies to simplify the process of digitally reconstructing scenes.
+This makes the integration of visual effects and distortion correction more seamless.

 Resolution and Camera Settings